UnixJunkie/pardi/README.md

 # ParDi

-Parallel and Distributed execution of command lines, pardi!
+Parallel and Distributed execution of command lines, pardi !